 UK-based Tandem Bank is on a mission to become the UK’s first green digital bank.
 Together with intive, Tandem Bank leverages cloud technologies to power its green digital banking products.
 These include its secure, scalable platform and revolutionary digital app, which help customers access funds to make their properties greener.

 Backed by Blockchain

-While cryptocurrencies are notorious for their negative environmental impact, blockchain is being used by fintechs to help build a more sustainable financial future.
+Cryptocurrencies are notorious for their negative environmental impact, particularly those that use proof-of-work algorithms, which consume high amounts of electricity.
+However, blockchain solutions that use algorithms such as proof-of-stake, which require less energy to run, are being leveraged by many FinTechs to help build a more sustainable financial future.